 In their primordial years, silos were built using stone, brick, wood, or galvanized steel—all crucial components that helped farmhands till the lands and keep their reap as best as possible.
 As the number of farmers grew over time, it was inevitable to see everlasting development by the 1900s.
+Today, professional silo contractors play a vital role in constructing and maintaining these essential agricultural structures, ensuring their durability and functionality for farmers across various regions.

 In the early 20th century, agricultural innovators used concrete to modernize storage silos and turn them into more effective, long standing structures.
 And once concrete further improved the capabilities of silos, making them capable of carrying and storing more than corn, the agriculture industry used them for the storage of: